 The final issue related to the statistical approach used in the NCES multivariate analyses is the problem of collinearity, also known as multicollinearity, or the correlation between the independent variables in the models.
-When independent variables are highly correlated, or statistically related to one another, the coefficients of the resulting model may be misestimated.22 Researchers normally take steps to minimize the impact of collinearity on models by first measuring the correlation between independent variables.
-When two or more of these variables are highly correlated, standard procedure calls for one or more of them to be excluded from the model.23 Failure to correct for collinearity may lead to a bias in the parameter estimates for the coefficients of correlated variables, thus leading one to conclude that a variable is not as important in predicting the outcome as it truly is.24
+When independent variables are highly correlated, or statistically related to one another, the coefficients of the resulting model may be misestimated.
+Researchers normally take steps to minimize the impact of collinearity on models by first measuring the correlation between independent variables.
+When two or more of these variables are highly correlated, standard procedure calls for one or more of them to be excluded from the model.
+Failure to correct for collinearity may lead to a bias in the parameter estimates for the collinear variables.
+A common result of collinearity is to bias downward the estimates of the coefficients of correlated variables, thus leading one to conclude that a variable is not as important in predicting the outcome as it truly is.